Health Insurance Deductibles, Coinsurance and Annual Limits

 When buying health insurance, you need to know how your health plan works and what your out-of-pocket costs may be.
-We'll look at a few examples of how deductibles, coinsurance and maximum limits work.
-You may want to read Health Insurance Costs so you know all the terms used below.
+We'll look at a few examples of health care costs — coinsurance after deductible, deductible versus out-of-pocket maximum, coinsurance versus deductible — and how they affect your medical costs.
+Read our Health Insurance Costs page for a definition of the terms used on this page.

 Example #1: Deductibles, Coinsurance and Out-of-Pocket Maximum

-- After that, your plan covers 80% of the costs, and you pay the other 20%.
+- After you pay the $4,000 deductible, your health plan covers 70% of the costs, and you pay the other 30%.

 Example #2: Coinsurance After You've Met Your Deductible

 Let's say you break a bone in your foot and need an X-ray.
 If you've met your annual $4,000 deductible, your health plan will start contributing to your medical costs based on your coinsurance.

 The cost breakdown would look like this: